 - Problems with sexual development — abnormal testosterone and estrogen levels can have a negative impact on sexual development and lead to sexual dysfunction and infertility.
-They can also have an impact on energy levels, muscle repair and sexual drive.
+They can also have an impact on energy levels, muscle repair, and sexual drive.

 - Pituitary dysfunction — the pituitary gland activates the other glands in the body and helps manage growth, fertility and the elimination of waste.
-When it is not working properly, patients can experience renal failure, menstrual problems and sexual dysfunction.
+When it is not working properly, patients can experience renal failure, menstrual problems, and sexual dysfunction.

 - Cancer — endocrinologists are instrumental in the diagnosis of cancers that reside in the endocrine glands, such as thyroid cancer.

-The process varies slightly for those wishing to practice pediatric endocrinology, as the residency in internal medicine is replaced by a three year residency in pediatric medicine.
+The process varies slightly for those wishing to practice pediatric endocrinology, as the residency in internal medicine is replaced by a three-year residency in pediatric medicine.
 These doctors specialize in the treatment of childhood diabetes and birth and growth hormone dysfunction.
 After completing all other requirements, all endocrinologists must pass examinations in their areas of expertise to complete their certification.
 They must then commit to continued education and exhibit retention of their knowledge and skills through recertification at routine intervals.

-An average endocrinologist earns over $218,000 per year and additional certifications and memberships in accredited medical organizations provide the potential to earn much more.
-Our Chicago endocrinologist malpractice lawyers believe that doctors in specialized fields need to take added care to ensure that they diagnose and treat their patients in a timely manner and that they have the responsibility to provide compensation to those who are injured due to an error or misdiagnosis.Actions Taken by Endocrinologists that could be Considered Medical Malpractice
+An average endocrinologist earns over $218,000 per year.
+Additional certifications and memberships in accredited medical organizations provide the potential to earn much more.
+Our Chicago endocrinologist malpractice lawyers believe that doctors in specialized fields need to take added care to ensure that they diagnose and treat their patients in a timely manner.
+They have the responsibility to provide compensation to those who are injured due to their errors or misdiagnoses.

 Most malpractice claims against endocrinologists stem from a delayed diagnosis or simple mismanagement of the condition.
 Examples include the following.